 Ramp up the experience by eating three of these babies as part of our fan-favorite “Keep Your Teeth” challenge.

-Shout your favorite motivating Marine Corps phrase as you dedicate 15 minutes of chewing per bite with this treasured dish.
+Bellow your favorite Marine Corps motto while dedicating 15 chewing minutes per bite with this treasured dish.
 Go ahead and skip the gym — with this rubberized beauty, every day is jaw day.

-Sure, you might audibly gasp, moan, or even cry when realizing you’re sharing your nutritious greens with a little companion, but just think of the extra protein it’s brining to the meal.
+Sure, some may audibly gasp, moan, or even weep when realizing nutritious greens are being shared with a little companion, but consider the added protein.

-Protein is key, after all, if you’re going to build up the jaw strength necessary to tackle the Ew-Raw.
+Protein is key, after all, if one intends to build up the jaw strength necessary to tackle the Ew-Raw.